Kuttram Kadithal: Production

 Bramma stated that he had conceived the story for his debut film only after he decided he wanted to be a filmmaker.
-Christy Selvappan, a media manager with the Qatar-based TV channel Al Jazeera and an old friend of Bramma, made the offer to produce the film.
+Christy Selvappan, a media manager with the Qatar-based TV channel Al Jazeera and an old friend of Bramma, offered to produce the film.
 The two decided to make a film that should have "universal appeal".
 Bramma said, "We started off on a small scale and knew that content was our trump card.
 We wanted every single person who watched our film to be able to relate to the incident in the story.
 We wanted to make sure that the film will be remade in other languages, at least in other Indian languages".
 He also said that the incident showcased in the film was not a real-life one although it was inspired by a number of similar incidents that have happened in the country, while disclosing that it had to with "schooling in particular and education in general".

 Bramma chose Radhika Prasidhha, a theatre artiste, writer and director, to portray the lead role after he had seen a web series that she had done.
 Other pivotal roles were given to Pavel Navageethan, a writer and theatre artiste who has also directed at least 10 short films; Sai Rajkumar, a film student; and Master Ajay, a 12-year-old stage actor from a government home.
 The film was shot in 120 locations throughout Chennai, over 52 days with a shoestring budget of ₹1.5 crore (worth ₹2.6 crore in 2021 prices).